msc-open-metadata/opendic-benchmark/README.md

 This benchmarks driver was developed at ITU as part of a the Master thesis: OpenDict: An Approach to Open Management of All Metadata Objects.

-**Purpose**: The main purpose of this benchmark suite is to run the metadata operation performance experiment against widely used database systems and different OpenDict configurations.
+**Purpose**: Benchmark suite for runing the metadata operation performance experiment against widely used database systems and different OpenDict configurations.

 **Authors**: Andreas Kongstad & Carl Bruun